Texas Rat Snake Care Sheet

 Texas Rat Snake Housing and Substrate

 These long and active snakes enjoy their space, but are also shy and benefit from lots of hiding places.
-They’re escape artists and can squeeze through very small cracks, so be sure that your enclosure is secure.
+They’re escape artists and can squeeze through very small cracks, so be sure that your enclosure is secure with cage clips and a screen top.

 Wood shavings such as aspen or cypress will provide a more natural look while also allowing for burrowing and spot-cleaning.